← Back to ResourcesBreed Guides

 Quality of life IS possible with paralysis if:

-• Dog uses wheelchair successfully
+• The dog uses a wheelchair well

-• Bladder/bowel can be expressed/managed cleanly
+• Bladder and bowel can be expressed and managed cleanly

 Decision frameworks: